Data Processing Addendum

 (D) “Sub-Processor” means an entity engaged by Dolby to Process Personal Data on behalf and under the authority of the Data Controller.

 (F) “Business”, “Business Purpose”, “Sell”, “Service Provider”, ”Share” shall have the meanings ascribed to them in the CCPA/CPRA.

 (A) The Parties acknowledge and agree that Customer is acting as a Data Controller and Business with respect to the Processing of Personal Data Processed under this Addendum, and Dolby is acting as a Data Processor and Service Provider on behalf and under the Instructions of Customer.
-Dolby understands and agrees that it will not (1) Sell Personal Data, or (2) retain, use or disclose Personal Data for any purpose other than the performance of the services and otherwise for fulfillment of its obligations under the Terms, or as required or permitted by applicable law.
+Dolby understands and agrees that, except as described in Section II(F) below, it will not (1) Sell or Share Personal Data, or (2) retain, use or disclose Personal Data (a) for any purpose other than the Business Purpose(s) of performance of the services specified in the Terms, and otherwise for fulfilment of its obligations under the Terms, or as required or permitted by applicable law, or (b) outside the direct business relationship between Customer and Dolby, or (3) combine Personal Data received pursuant to the Terms with personal data received from or on behalf of another person(s), or collected from Dolby’s interaction with individuals, unless permitted by applicable law.

 (B) Customer represents and warrants that: (1) all Personal Data has been obtained by Customer and disclosed to Dolby in compliance with applicable law and for limited and specified purposes; (2) Customer has all rights and permissions and a lawful basis to use and disclose Personal Data for the purposes contemplated by the Terms; and (3) all Instructions to Customer concerning the Processing of Personal Data will comply with applicable law.

 (C) The Parties acknowledge and agree that Dolby may aggregate, de-identify and/or anonymize Personal Data as part of the services for analytics purposes and improving Dolby’s products and services.